Taming the Tongue

 Group of Christians

-And, we should remember to focus on our connection with other members of the body of Christ.
-A few years ago, when the news featured stories on the enormous amount of oppression Christians are facing all over the world, many of us woke up to the need to pray for our brothers and sisters in the persecuted church.
-But the reporter who found and worked up the story was actually Jewish!
+We should also remember to focus on our connection with other members of the body of Christ.
+A few years ago, when the news featured stories on the enormous amount of oppression Christians are facing all over the world, many woke up to the need to pray for our brothers and sisters in the persecuted church.
+Surprisingly the reporter who discovered this and worked up the story was actually Jewish!
 Because of his own sense of identity with his people, and his personal sense of woundedness from what was done to the Jews during the Holocaust, he wanted Christians to know what was happening to their “family”!

-In modern Western culture we are highly individualistic, and find it difficult to live together when we care only about our own needs.
-But by thinking more about “we” and less about “I” we can live out God’s command to love each other as we love ourselves.
+In modern Western culture, Christians are highly individualistic, and we find it difficult to live together when we focus so completely on our own needs.
+By thinking more about “we” and less about “I,” we can live out God’s command to love each other as we love ourselves.

 Photo: ‘Inyan